temporalio/documentation/docs/cloud/index.md

 sidebar_label: Temporal Cloud
 ---

-Temporal Cloud is a fully managed public cloud service for the [Temporal Platform](/temporal#temporal-platform), offered as an alternative to deploying and operating your own [Temporal Cluster](/clusters).
+Temporal Cloud is a managed, hosted Temporal environment that provides a platform for [Temporal Applications](temporal/#temporal-application)—an alternative to deploying and operating your own [Temporal Cluster](https://docs.temporal.io/clusters).

+Temporal Cloud is offered in units of isolation known as [Namespaces](https://docs.temporal.io/namespaces).
+You can provision and use one or more Cloud Namespaces.
+A typical use case is to use separate Namespaces as development, testing, integration, staging, and production environments for an application.

 :::tip Updated UI